beiroot/OSINT-http-headers-grabber/README.txt

              "http://www.",
              "https://www."]

-It will also take care of redirects and inform you about them with a flag {redirected: True} and {to: link}
+It will also take care of redirects and inform you about them with a flag {redirected: True} and {to: link}.
+If the url doesn't respond (4xx or 5xx), the out will be {error: True}

 The output is a csv file nicely sorted by domain name for all links domain,url,redirect,to,error,content-security-policy,x-frame-options,x-xss-protection,x-content-type-options,referrer-policy